 Its location in the pretty, cobbled town of Kirkby Lonsdale gives it the fantastic benefit of being within reach of two national parks - the Lake District and the Yorkshire Dales.
 The town itself boasts quirky independent shops, fantastic restaurants, and fabulous riverside walks.

 Ingleborough House sleeps 8 guests and 1 dog.
-Prices start at £900 for a short break.

 The Shippon, Kendal